 - Gestational Hypertension

 - Premature Rupture of Membranes

 - Low Fluid

-I do want to mention that inductions of labor can be associated with some risks.
+I do want to mention that inductions of labor can be associated with some risks and disadvantages.

 Those risks include:

 When you are admitted to the labor floor, typically you will have a cervical exam every 4-6 hours depending on the institution, to assess for change.

 If you are being induced for 24-48 hours that can be a lot of examinations!

 Although we are using sterile gloves, the vagina has A LOT of bacteria including group b streptococcus (GBS) that is present in some women.
 Thus, each time we examine you there is a risk of introducing bacteria into the uterus.

 The risk of infection is further increased if your amniotic membranes have been ruptured for several hours.